Typographic graphic reading ‘Editorial Series,’ representing the published editorial series at Tom Zappala Haircutting.

 The Hidden Metric—Precision Through Pacing

 For individuals with anxiety, trauma-linked somatic responses, or sensory sensitivities, a haircut is not simply cosmetic.
-It is an interaction with neurological and psychological consequences.
+It is an interaction with neurological and psychological consequence.
 The tempo by which decisions are made, shifts are introduced, and transitions are navigated becomes the dominant factor in whether the process registers as care or as coercion.

 Loss of Structural Trust